ken-warren/SalesStoreAnalysis/README.md

 By descending order of sales value by Category, the following table shows the top Suppliers by Market Share in the current month (February 1997):

 <img width="600" height="250" alt="Market Share by Category" src="https://github.com/user-attachments/assets/b7565ca9-40a6-404d-87ef-4852a90a759d" />

+## Conclusion
+The W3Store sales analysis successfully demonstrates the integration of SQL-based ETL processes with Power BI visualization to deliver actionable business intelligence.
+The data reveals clear patterns in sales trends, supplier dominance, and regional performance.
+The dashboards provide a dynamic, user-friendly interface for decision-makers to explore KPIs, monitor growth, and evaluate supplier performance with precision.

+## Recommendations
+1. Supplier Performance Optimization – Engage with underperforming suppliers to understand challenges and replicate best practices from top performers.
+2. Product Portfolio Management – Focus marketing efforts on top-selling categories like Beverages while exploring strategies to boost sales in underperforming ones like Produce.
+3. Seasonal Trend Planning – Leverage monthly trend insights to plan promotional activities during historically low-performing months like February.
+Logistics Efficiency – Strengthen partnerships with top shippers to maintain delivery reliability and customer satisfaction.
+4. Data Quality Maintenance – Continue periodic data cleaning and schema normalization to ensure accurate, reliable reporting.

+## Reference
+You can access the raw data and codes used for this project [here](https://github.com/ken-warren/SalesStoreAnalysis/tree/main/assets)